Nedra1998/nvim-journal/README.md

 - Manage multiple different journals
 - Support for different journal frequencies for each journal
 - Support for custom frequencies
-- Optional templates for new journal entries.
+- Optional templates to apply when creating or updating journal entries

 ## :zap: Requirements